Competition Goal:

 • A drive to provide innovative solutions.

-The following individuals are not eligible to participate in the CyberForce Competition:
+The following individuals are not eligible to participate:

 • Individuals publicly banned from doing business with the U.S. government, such as individuals debarred, suspended, or otherwise excluded from or ineligible for participation in federal programs, are not eligible to compete.

 • Individuals identified as a restricted party on one or more screening lists of the U.S. Departments of Commerce, State, and Treasury are not eligible to compete.
-See the Consolidated Screening List at Consolidated Screening List (trade.gov).
+See the Consolidated Screening List at Consolidated Screening List: https://www.trade.gov/consolidated-screening-list.